miku/golangintro/README.md

 * Interfaces
 * Goroutines and Channels
 * Select
+* Working with files
+* The io package
+* Working with XML and JSON
 * The sync and context packages
+* Testing code
 * Writing web servers
 * Notable projects, tools, helpers
 * Further resources